Revolving-Door

 ICE terminated a $72.9 million no-bid contract with Universal Strategic Advisors after competitor protests exposed “improper influence” in securing the deal.
 The company’s executives, Brian DeMore and David Marin, were previously sued for fabricating criminal evidence while at DHS. …

-Universal Strategic Advisors ICE Brian DeMore David Marin Timothy Robbins +1 more no-bid-contracts corruption improper-influence revolving-door contract-fraud
+Universal Strategic Advisors Immigration and Customs Enforcement (ICE) Brian DeMore David Marin Timothy Robbins +1 more no-bid-contracts corruption improper-influence revolving-door contract-fraud

 Read more →